The Scarlet Opera: The Scarlet Opera (2022–present)

 After a brief hiatus, the band reinvented itself in 2022 as "The Scarlet Opera."
 The name derives itself from Nathaniel Hawthorne's The Scarlet Letter.
 According to the band, it stands for the misunderstood and the misrepresented.
 "The music, the shows, the glamour are all devoted to the outcasts, to the sexually liberated, to those who don’t come from wealth, to those who are divine."

 The band signed with Republic Records and released their first single, "The Place to Be," on September 16, 2022.
 On January 20, 2023, The Scarlet Opera released their second single, "Big City Thing."
 They then made their television debut on The Late Late Show with James Corden in March 2023, performing their song "Alive."
 Shortly after, the band released their first EP, Comedy.
+On October 6th, 2023, NHL 24 released, which featured The Scarlet Opera’s song titled "Riot" in its soundtrack.

 On April 23, 2025, the band announced via their Instagram that bassist and founding member Danny Zuker had died.
 He had announced in February of that year that he was suffering from Esophageal cancer.